 Reasons for publishing this examination of this article here are the long turnaround time of the “Journal of Near-Death Experiences”, (sometimes up to two years), as well as the limited readership of this journal.
 This report deals with a rare experience whose nature is readily subject to misinterpretation.

 The fact these surgeons, as well as Titus Rivas and Rudolf Smit did not understand, or could not explain how this experience could have occurred means very little.
-It simply means they could not explain this experience.
-But this does not automatically mean it has a spiritual or paranormal explanation.
+It simply means they could not explain this experience — it does not mean other experts or physicians cannot explain this experience.
+So their inabilitity to explain this experience does not automatically mean it has a spiritual or paranormal explanation.
 This fact was first expressed by the nineteenth century evangelist Henry Drummond in the well known “God of the Gaps” statement, and most recently in a similar and equally pithy statement written by a journalist, Gard Simons, in a national Dutch newspaper called “De Volkskrant”.

 I know people who do not understand how an internal combustion motor works, but that does not mean their cars are powered by magic. (by Gard Simons in De Volkskrant, 23 December 2013)

-However, this experience is readily explicable with known medical phenomena.
+However, this experience is readily explicable with known, albeit rare, medical phenomena.

 There is an unusual medical event called the “The Lazarus Phenomenon”.
 The “The Lazarus Phenomenon” is a situation where a person spontaneously recovers heartbeat, blood pressure, breathing, and consciousness after periods of absent heartbeat lasting sometimes as long as 26 minutes (Quick 1994).
 This phenomenon was known and reported during 1994 (Quick 1994)—a period dating before this man was operated and spontaneously recovered heartbeat after 20 minutes of absent heartbeat.
 Subsequent reviews of this phenomenon covering more than 38 such patients in 1998 (Adhiyaman 1998), and during 2007 (Malek 2007), also seem to have escaped the attention of those involved with describing and reporting this case.